escowles/sisot/README.md

 sisot (stuff i saw on twitter)
 ========

-* retrieves tweets from your timeline and indexes them in solr
+* retrieves tweets from your timeline and posts them to wordpress
-* provides a basic search interface

 icon credits: